-Topicality and speed are essential for Panorama: we need fast turn-around productions to ensure we cover Current Affairs when the issues are top of people's agendas.
+We seek journalistically ambitious and timely ideas - topicality and speed are essential: we need fast turn-around productions to ensure we cover current affairs issues when they are at the top of people's agendas.